 Health Insurance and Car Insurance Policies

 If you have it, health insurance should be your main source to pay your medical bills.
-You will simply need to provide your doctor or hospital with the necessary details for them to directly bill your health insurance carrier.
+You will simply need to provide your doctor or hospital with the necessary details for them to bill your health insurance carrier directly.

 If your health insurance does not cover your medical expenses, another option is to use the medical payments coverage under your car insurance policy.
 Medical payments coverage will pay for your medical bills, as well as the medical bills of your passengers—up to your policy limit.

-This type of coverage is helpful for scenarios where you have health insurance, but still need to pay deductibles and co-pays.
-Medical coverage payments can be made regardless of which party caused the accident, and can be extremely convenient if payments need to be made before you are ready to make a final settlement with the at-fault driver.
+This type of coverage is helpful for scenarios where you have health insurance but still need to pay deductibles and co-pays.
+Medical coverage payments can be made regardless of which party caused the accident.
+Such coverage can be extremely convenient if medical payments need to be made before you are ready to make a final settlement with the at-fault driver.

 Medicaid and Medicare May Be Able To Help You Before A Settlement Arrives

 If you don’t have health insurance but qualify for Medicare or Medicaid, then these government programs may help cover medical bills from your auto accident.